 Calf Raises (with a chair)

-Calf raises are one of the most important exercises for seniors.
+Calf raises and calf push-ups are two of the most important exercises for seniors.
 Your calf muscles are the star of the show when it comes to walking and keeping your ankles nice and steady.
 These are beneficial exercises for those who want to walk further and move safely around our house and the community.

 Start with lining up your feet with your hips, have your toes facing forwards.
 In this position your feet shoulder width apart.
 Gently hold onto your chair, focus on pushing through your big toes as you raise your heels up off the ground slowly.
 I want you to focus on moving straight up and down, no forward and back movements.
 Rocking like this is cheating!